harukiv/DCMIF/README.md

 ##  Test
 Just run the **"AFRI_test.py"** file.
 The weights that need to be loaded include the training weights of AFRI and the dictionary weights **"dictionary.pth"**.

+The model was trained on three datasets, and the fusion weights were different on each dataset: MSRS, FLIR, and KAIST.

 ##  Weight
 All the model weights will be uploaded successively to [Link](https://drive.google.com/drive/folders/154jeD1NgNDXg8rEMSzNg4He5Vd9-Uc5q?usp=sharing)